 - Quoted in The New York Times article, “The #MeToo Moment: What’s Next?“

-- She recently wrote a piece, Stop Telling Women We Need to Be Saved From Our Sexuality, for Motto
+- She recently wrote a piece, Stop Telling Women We Need to Be Saved From Our Sexuality, for TIME’s ideas site Motto

-- In the last 10 days, Jaclyn has been a guest on NPR’s 1A, Philadelphia NPR, and Chicago’s WGN-TV Morning News discussing sexual abuse in Hollywood and the #MeToo campaign.
+- Jaclyn has been a guest on NPR’s 1A, Philadelphia NPR, and Chicago’s WGN-TV Morning News discussing sexual abuse in Hollywood and the #MeToo campaign.

-- She’s been quoted in USAToday.com, Variety.com, and Mic.com, and wrote an original piece for Shonda Rhimes’ site, Shondaland, all mentioning the book.
+- She’s been quoted in USAToday.com, Variety.com, and Mic.com, and wrote an original piece for Shonda Rhimes’ site, Shondaland, all mentioning her book Unscrewed.

-- New commitments for 11/14 and after include: Allure.com, Refinery29, and the popular Call Your Girlfriend podcast.
+- Her recent book has been featured by Allure.com, Refinery29, and the popular Call Your Girlfriend podcast.

 - Her discussion on how the dynamic is changing between men and women in the workplace was featured in The Globe and Mail